 An independent and intelligent audit committee will play a more active, effective and efficient monitoring role (Abdul Rahman and Ali, 2006).
 It is recommended that a minimum of three or four meetings a year, or special meetings when necessary, should be held by audit committees (Yang and Krishnan, 2005) since this would provide crucial monitoring leading to constraining potential manipulation.
-A study conducted by Song and Windram (2004) assessed the audit committee recommendations of the Cadbury Committee (1992) in the UK and Blue Ribbon Committee (1999) in the US; they investigated the role of the audit committee in enhancing financial reporting.
-Their findings indicate that the frequency of audit committee meetings increases the quality of financial reporting.
+A study conducted by Song and Windram (2004) assessed the audit committee recommendations of the Cadbury Committee (1992) in the UK and Blue Ribbon Committee (1999) in the US; they investigated the role of the audit committee meetings increases the quality of financial reporting.
 Likewise, a sample of 282 US companies collected during the period 1992, 1994 and 1996, by Xie et al. (2003) suggests that frequent meetings of audit committees can constrain the levels of discretionary current accruals and anticipated that more diligence audit committees are more effective.
 Moreover, selecting a sample of US manufacturing firms for the years 1999 and 2000, Ebrahim (2007) studied the association between earnings management and the activity of the audit committee.